moneycoin-dev/decred-wallet-gui/README.md

 Building and installing has been tested on Debian based Linux.

 ###### Requirements
-* JDK 1.7 or greater
+* JDK 1.8 or greater
+* ANT: http://ant.apache.org/ or manual JAR packaging

 ###### Install
 * Open a terminal and cd into **bin**